Caroleq/caroleq.github.io/_posts/2023-8-12-Audio-Amplifier-Part-II.md

 The casing for amplifier board I printed on a 3D printer.
 It had the following external elements on its surface:
 - switch for turning the amplifier on and off - transmits or blocks powering supply from powering connector to the board
 - volume knob - regulates sound volume with an underlying potentiometer.
 It transmits signal from input connector to the board input.
-- input connector - implemented as cinch socket (todo: rca???), allows to plug in cable with input signal.
+- input connector - implemented as cinch socket, allows to plug in cable with input signal.
 The signal is passed to input potentiometer.
 - two loudspeaker connectors (NK0027 LOGILINK) - transmit output signal from the board to the loudspeaker.
 - powering connector - delivers power from the powering board.
 It has three channels (positive and negative rails and ground).